top of page

 As a landscape architect, Chris has practiced landscape architecture with the internationally recognized firms Andropogon Associates and Olin Partnership in Philadelphia, PA.
 At Olin, Chris mentored with Laurie Olin, awarded the National Medal of Arts from President Obama and the ASLA Medal.

 At the nonprofit Delaware Center for Horticulture, Wilmington, DE, Chris designed green space for urban heat island mitigation and stormwater management in underprivileged urban neighbourhoods.
 Chris has lectured at the University of Guelph, been a invited juror at Philadelphia University and the University of Wisconsin-Madison.
-At the University of Wisconsin-Madison where he studied civil engineering, hydrology and hydrologic modeling with Professor Ken Potter.
+At the University of Wisconsin-Madison where he studied civil engineering, hydrology and hydrologic modelling with Professor Ken Potter.

 At the Cecil Soil Conservation District, Cecil County, MD, I designed and supervised construction of a variety stormwater erosion and sediment control best management practices to protect local waterways and the Chesapeake Bay.